zeeshank1/javascript-fundamentals/README.md

 # JavaScript Concepts

-**JavaScript Concepts** repository!

 ## Overview

-This repository is dedicated to learn and understand core JavaScript concepts through both theoretical explanations and practical programming examples.
+This repository is dedicated to learn and understanding core JavaScript concepts through both theoretical explanations and practical programming examples.

 ## Content